Compare Car Insurance in Spain — 2026 Quotes for Expats

 Basic terceros (third-party only) starts from €180–€220/year for a mature driver with full UK or Dutch no-claims on a sub-€5,000 used car.
 Comprehensive todo riesgo from €450–€900 depending on car value, age and postcode.
 The cheapest premium isn't always the best value — check the excess, bail-bond and courtesy-car clauses.

 Mapfre is the largest but Spanish-only at the claims line.
 AXA and Allianz offer English claims but premiums typically run 10–25% above Generali.
-Liberty Seguros uses a direct-sales model that suits some expats but renewal premiums often climb sharply after year one.
+Liberty Seguros is no longer a separate option: Generali acquired its Spanish business in 2024.
 Most British, Irish and Dutch expats end up with Generali for the combination of English claims, full UK/Dutch no-claims acceptance, and competitive renewal pricing.

 Through Turner Insurance: 15–60 minutes by phone or email, often during the same call.
 Spanish price-comparison websites take 5–10 minutes online but tend to under-apply foreign no-claims bonuses, inflating their quotes by 20–40% versus reality.